DepthTesters/.github/profile/README.md

 - Its not a zero sum game.
 - Dont be a dick.
-- Being a dick my mistake happens.
+- Being a dick by mistake happens.
 - So be kind.

 <3